 Diet: Hydra are naturally a carnivorous species that primarily dine upon the fauna of the underworld.
 Their dentition is similar to that of a boa constrictor, as sometimes they will use their heads to suffocate their prey to death.
 However, unlike a snake, they do not swallow their food whole.
 Rather, they continuously rip off chunks off their prey and swallow it, much like a komodo dragon on Earth.

 Hydra that live in the many rivers of the underworld prefer fish, as expected.
 Those that somehow get trapped on the Earth or Fae realm will sometimes go after mermaids.
 These deep see hydra are known as ‘Scylla’.

 Immune System & Aging: Hydra live for roughly a few centuries and are prone to various psychological issues due to their many heads.
-Some hydra share the same brain network, memory, and thoughts among all their heads, however other still have an individual mind per head, including if they grow new ones.
+Some hydra share the same brain network, memory, and thoughts among all their heads, however others still have an individual mind per head, including if they grow new ones.

 The complexities here sometimes lead to a hydra’s self-destruction, but most of them avoid conflict where their heads get cut off to be regrown again.
 In rare cases, a hydra will opt to have the stems of their necks cauterized, in which a new head cannot grow.

 Notable Features: Hydra have sharp scales that, if loosened, can cut into flesh.
 Generally they’re roughly the size of a blue whale, though this can vary.
 Their thick heads sit utop very long necks with strong snake-like muscles that allow them a variety of flexibility and movements.
 Their scale colors tend to be much darker, which helps them blend into the cavern-like realm of the underworld.